October 2021 onwards

 We can provide an expert geography teacher or a local guide from the Icelandic Tourist Guide Association.
 These guides have all professionally qualified at the Leiðsöguskólinn (Guide School) including an English proficiency test.
 If you’d like to self-guide your trip, and you’ve been to Iceland before, we’ll give you a full set of guide notes.

-We use hotels which we inspect and review regularly and in person.
+We use hotels of which we have first-hand experience, and which are risk-assessed and reviewed regularly.
 Under local law they must have fire prevention and response procedures.
 We offer a range of accommodation to suit all school budgets, and we always make sure to book single ensuite rooms for teachers.

 Bed and breakfast, half board and full board options are available.
 You can choose to eat local specialities, or more international fare.
 We can cater for vegan, vegetarian, halal, kosher and coeliac diets.